What is Five to Thrive

 One common thing we might see are parents that feel nervous or anxious about attending a group such as 0-2 Pathway for the first time.
 As a CSA we recognise the need for co-regulation so they feel supported and valued.

-I'd REPOND in a welcoming way, ENGAGE with eye contact for reassurance, RELAX by staying calm and making the environment peaceful, be PLAYFUL by being friendly and TALK with them so they feel comfortable
+I'd RESPOND in a welcoming way, ENGAGE with eye contact for reassurance, RELAX by staying calm and making the environment peaceful, be PLAYFUL by being friendly and TALK with them so they feel comfortable

 Lucy, Centre Support Assistant Family Hubs LeicestershireIf you'd like to share how Five to Thrive has supported either yourself, child, family, group you've been working with please email familyhubs@leics.gov.uk